 And as you can see, air traffic is expected to be up 51% when 2022 is all said and done.

-That’s one of the reasons this $2 stock is suddenly so profitable again.
+That’s one of the reasons this $2 stock could suddenly be so profitable again.

 As air traffic comes back online, they are raking in billions of dollars.